grantj-re3/HandyOtherDoco/COVID-19/README_COVID_HerdImmunity.md

 # Herd immunity and COVID-19

+## Main points

+Here I list what I feel are the important points from the references section.

+- Herd immunity is when most of a population is immune to an infectious disease and this provides indirect protection to those who are not immune to the disease.
+- One of the aims of achieving herd immunity is to keep vulnerable groups who cannot get vaccinated protected from the disease.
+- Typically immunity comes from either being exposed to the disease or having a vaccine.
+- Vaccines train our immune systems to create antibodies that fight the disease but without making us sick.
+- It appears that people previously infected with COVID and people who have had a vaccine can be infected a second time.
+- It is very unlikely that COVID will be eradicated.
+- The proportion of the population that must be vaccinated against COVID-19 to begin inducing herd immunity is not known, but estimates are 60-90%.
+- Several factors may affect the herd immunity threshold incuding new variants, change in human behaviour and how much vaccines prevent transmission.
+- Herd immunity should be thought of as a gradient rather than a single number.
+- Even if we don't achieve herd immunity, the more people that are vaccinated:
+  + those people are less likely to get sick, to go to the hospital, or die
+  + those people are less likely to spread the virus, hence:
+    * others will be less likely to get sick, to go to the hospital, or die
+    * unvaccinated people will be more protected
+    * [the less stress on the health system (e.g. availability of staff and beds in hospitals and other health care settings)]

 ## References

 In this section, most of the in text *below* a hyperlink is quoted/pasted directly from the article.
 Words in square brackets [...] are my own.